GetPageSpeed/nginx-extras/README.md

 # nginx-extras

-The nginx-extras project is your freeware Nginx Plus!
+The nginx-extras project is your freeware Nginx Plus for CentOS/RHEL!

-It allows you to:
+For sysadmins this allows to:

 * install prebuilt CentOS/RHEL packages for virtually any NGINX module, without compilation
-* submit *your* NGINX module for build in GetPageSpeed extras RPM repository
+* save time, any module can be installed in seconds
+* save production systems from pollution by compilation software

+For module authors this allows to:

+* deliver your module as installable package *in ten minutes*
+* automatic rebuilds when you tag new release of your module (within 24 hrs)
+* automatic rebuilds against newly released NGINX versions

 ## Install any module whatsoever in CentOS/RHEL 6/7